WHAT IS IT?

 SUCCESSIVE DIFFERENCES - plots the number of new people who are hearing the rumor at each time step.

-The monitor CLIQUE% is the percentage of the patches that have heard the rumor.
+The monitor CLIQUE% is the percentage of people that have heard the rumor.

 The three coloring buttons to the right of the view give you topographic maps of the world.
 The COLOR: WHEN HEARD button colors the patches different shades of YELLOW according to the first time that location heard the rumor.
 The COLOR: TIMES HEARD button colors the patches different shades of GREEN according to the number of times that location has heard the rumor.